16 Loan Programs for Low-income and Minority Homebuyers

 No, you don’t need a 20% down payment to buy a house.

-The reality: the typical down payment for first-time buyers was 6% in 2022 compared to 17% for repeat buyers, according to the NAR.
+The reality: The typical down payment for first-time buyers was 8% in 2023 compared to 19% for repeat buyers, according to NAR.

-Assistance programs and alternative loans are available to assist low-income and buyers of color off the rent treadmill and into homeownership.
+Assistance programs and alternative loans are available to help get low-income buyers and buyers of color off the rent treadmill and into homeownership.

 Learn more: Check out HomeLight’s Home Affordability and Down Payment calculators.